Here’s my story. It’s not the beginning, nor is it everything, but it’s my story nonetheless.

-I won’t go into details, but if I thought I had sad days in the past, this is on a whole other level.
+I won’t go into details, but if I thought I had sad days in the past, this is a whole other level.

-Now I know that this isn’t the best way to deal with things, but it works for now.
+I’ve also always prided myself on being able to move on and get over things quickly by being busy.
+I know that this isn’t the best way to deal with things, but it works for now.

 But Chapter 2 happened and all the walls came crumbling down and the mask fell off.